 I’d like to think of myself as the Swiss Army Knife of any group that I am a part of.

-I enlisted as a member of the National Guard in 2006 and conducted Basic Individual Training, Advanced Individual Training, and a Military Occupational Specialty Transition course within my first year in service.
-I began working in a full-time capacity in 2007, in the operations section and was specialty selected to serve on the personal security detail of my Brigade Commander for our deployment to Iraq in 2008.
+I enlisted as a member of the National Guard in 2006 and conducted Basic Individual Training, Advanced Individual Training and a Military Occupational Specialty Transition course within my first year in service.
+I began working in a full-time capacity in 2007, in the operations section and was specially selected to serve on the personal security detail of my Brigade Commander for our deployment to Iraq in 2008.
 I was a gunner and dismount during the yearlong tour, and ran missions around Baghdad.
 Though I was an Infantry Soldier, I learned major troubleshooting capabilities from our communications specialists so that I had the ability to understand and operate with a deeper understanding of systems then many of my counterparts.

 I returned home and became a member of the “Operation Warrior Trainer” team based out of my home state, a special assignment for Service members that had recently returned home.
-Here I was given an amazing opportunity to use my expertise on current tactics to assist in preparing units that were soon to mobilize, and I served in this position for 2 years.
+Here I was given an amazing opportunity to use my expertise on current tactics to assist in preparing units that were soon to mobilize, and I served in this position for two years.
 It was here that I also would take my martial arts background paired with my wrestling experience and become a certified Modern Army Combatives Trainer.
-I also would spend time in the supply section learning about logistics, government vehicle polices, and property book management.
+I also would spend time in the supply section learning about logistics, government vehicle polices and property book management.

 I was promoted to Sergeant and selected to take on a new assignment as an instructor at the Regional Training Institute (RTI) for the next three years, and I felt as though the experience there forced me to look at things in a very different fashion.
-Until that point I had dreamed of being the greatest hand to hand instructor in uniform and I designated much of my time to perfecting that craft.
+Until that point I had dreamed of being the greatest hand-to-hand instructor in uniform and I designated much of my time to perfecting that craft.
 The RTI, however, had nearly 11 separate course offerings and I was a primary instructor for many.
-It was here I learned the value of flexibility, adaptability, and the small nuances of captivating an audience.
+It was here I learned the value of flexibility, adaptability and the small nuances of captivating an audience.
 Working with adult learners over all different ranks and experience levels was a challenging, yet fun and rewarding experience.

 From there I became a Tactical Operation Center Battle Noncommissioned Officer (NCO) and learned an extensive amount about understanding the scope of your mission, and creating a glidepath that fits within the constraints.
 I also learned a ton about effective communication as the shop I worked in was responsible for some of the largest scale operations in the entire state.

 I was selected to move from this position to assist in leading the charge for a brand-new fitness initiative that was being stood up in 2016.
 The Army has heavily adapted its stance on fitness recently and many new policies were under development.
-An incredibly intelligent package of personnel was assembled within our state to try to create an infrastructure for fitness, nutrition, and sleep education.
+An incredibly intelligent package of personnel was assembled within our state to try to create an infrastructure for fitness, nutrition and sleep education.
 This was all to be backed by biometric data collected and utilized to provide personnel a roadmap to judge their overall success.